-General Fund An unallocated general working balance reserve fund to help cushion the impact of uneven costs of running council's day to day services or the impact of unexpected events or emergencies In line with the annual budget and medium term forecast as approved by Council, taking in to account strategic, operational and financial risks facing the council over the medium term.
-5,056 -485 4.571 This is the position in line with the Council's current financial forecast.
-Total General Fund Reserves • 5,056 0 -485 4,571
+An unallocated general working balance reserve fund to help cushion the impact of uneven costs of running council's day to day In line with the annual budget and medium term forecast as approved by Council, taking in to account strategic, operational and financial risks facing the council over the medium term.
+5,056 -485 4,571 This is the position in line with the Council's current financial forecast.
+Total General Fund Reserves - 5,056 0 -485 4,571